Next steps after conversion to Exact

 This means that there will be some post-conversion tasks that you will need to perform and this document is provided as a guide to completing these tasks.
 The post-conversion tasks should be done as soon as possible after your conversion.
 If you encounter problems or think something might not be right please refer to our troubleshooting page.

-These are the tasks you will need to perform post-conversion:
+These are the tasks we recommend you perform post-conversion:

 - Tidy foreign currency (if applicable)